Dareengy/dareen-portfolio/README.md

 ## 🔍 About

 I am an IT student deeply focused on **Cybersecurity**, driven by a strong interest in protecting systems, applications, and data from evolving threats.
 My portfolio reflects hands-on experience in areas such as vulnerability assessment, network analysis, and secure coding.
-While I also build modern, responsive web applications using HTML, **Tailwind CSS**, and **JavaScript**, my primary goal is to design and develop tech solutions with security at the core.
+While I also build modern, responsive web applications using **HTML**, **Tailwind CSS**, and **JavaScript**, my primary goal is to design and develop tech solutions with security at the core.

 ## 🚀 Features